Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/README.md

 To understand what we have here:

 Row 1, column 2 refers to the p-value of the Granger's Causality test for SPX(USD)_x causing GLD(USD)_y.
 What we see is a p-value of 0.0388.
 That is a significant p-value, as it is under the level of significance (0.05)!
-So, according to the Granger Causality, we could reject the null hypothesis and say with 95% confidence that SPX has a signifacantly causal relationship with GLD.
+So, according to the Granger Causality, we could reject the null hypothesis and say with 95% confidence that SPX has a significantly causal relationship with GLD.

 Additionally, it can be seen from this table that SPX has a strong causal relationship to BARR, which is not surprising as BARR is a stock value.
 However, SPX does not have a strong causal relationship to SLV, suggesting that the causal relationship SPX has with GLD is unique and not universal for other precious metals.

 ## 4. Modeling with ARIMA and ARIMAX

 To  begin, I wanted to get a baseline of how well I could use the history of GLD to  predict its future.
 So, to start off I split the data into a train-test split of  80%/20%.
-I then used a cross validation model to get the best p, d, and q values for an ARIMA model based off of the root of the mean squarred error (RMSE).
+I then used a cross validation model to get the best p, d, and q values for an ARIMA model based off of the root of the mean squared error (RMSE).

 ![ARIMA RMSE](https://github.com/Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/blob/master/2.%20README%20files/ARIMA%20cv.png)

 In order to lower the time and complexity of the model and overfitting I settled on p, d, q  equal to 2, 1, 1.
 I then ran a forecasting model along the test data and got an RMSE of 22.837 on the test data.
-This is stilll low in comparison to the magnitude of the values for GLD and SPX.
+This is still low in comparison to the magnitude of the values for GLD and SPX.
 To understand this better I calculate the mean absolute percentage error (MAPE) to get the percentage in accuracy of predicting the value of GLD compared to the test data.
 The MAPE percentage is 8.374%, meaning the model was about 92% accurate in forecasting the values of GLD.

 ![ARIMA forecasting graph](https://github.com/Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/blob/master/2.%20README%20files/ARIMA%20graph.png)

 Now, to compare that to an ARIMAX model where SPX is the exogenous variable to GLD.
-Again, the cross validation model showed that p,d, and q values of 2, 1, 1 were optimal in complexity and RMSE.
+Again, the cross-validation model showed that p, d, and q values of 2, 1, 1 were optimal in complexity and RMSE.

 ![ARIMAX CV](https://github.com/Shane-McCallum/ARIMAX-Gold-and-S-P500-Time-Series/blob/master/2.%20README%20files/ARIMAX%20cv.png)